 Starting at the Gasparilla Island Toll Bridge, the island of Gasparilla offers miles of bike trails that end at our beautiful park.
-This scenic bike trail will take you though the cozy town of Boca Grande, along our main drive of the Island and delivers you at last to the Boca Grande Lighthouse.
+This scenic bike trail will take you through the cozy town of Boca Grande and along our main drive of the island before delivering you to the Boca Grande Lighthouse.
 You must furnish your own bike.

 - Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.

 The Gulf of Mexico beaches provide year-round excellent saltwater fishing in the waters adjacent to the park and in the deep waters of Boca Grande Pass.

 Enjoy a leisurely walk on the nature trails that meander across the beautiful barrier island.
 Along the way you can see many birds, including several rare and endangered species, that visit our island in the spring and fall during their migratory journeys.

 Some of these species use the island’s natural resources for their nesting activities.

 Scuba diving can be enjoyed off the beaches.
 You must provide your own equipment.

 For everyone's safety, the following rules must be observed: